Update 14: The Book Returned and Neha Bua's Summons (Avi and Madam/Komal/Neha Bua)

 “I have to go do something important,” I insisted.

-"I have to go to my Bua's house."
+“I have to go to my Bua’s house,” I said, using the family errand as a final shield.

-"Okay, then," she said, accepting the excuse.
-"Come tomorrow."
+“Okay, then,” she said, accepting the excuse with a nod.
+“Come tomorrow.”

 “Bye,” I said, walking quickly out the gate.